C0John/MIST-4610-Tableau-Project/README.md

 ![avg_sale_price](https://github.com/C0John/MIST-4610-Tableau-Project/assets/141379047/bf884349-2bec-4ed9-9bca-505199db0e86)

 ## Question 2:
 What is the average sales ratio for each property type?
-In addition, for each property type, how does the assessed value compare to the actual sale amount?
+What does the disparity between assessed value and actual sale amount indicate for certain property types?

 - (insert importance here (social, economic, cultural, and other factors)
 - (insert how this question is tied to the data set and being used)